patrickbucher/docs/a-cloud-guru/mastering-systemd.md

 - autofs: mounts services as needed
     - auto unmount after 5 minutes of idleness
     - temporary mount
-- read `man 5 systemd.resource-control` for further information on cgroup s
+- read `man 5 systemd.resource-control` for further information on cgroup

 ### Alternatives to systemd